lgibelli/singularity-docs/index.rst

 Why container instances?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s say I want to run a web server.
-With nginx, that is pretty simple,
+.. _sec:instances: Let’s say I want to run a web server.
+With nginx,
-I install nginx and start the service:
+that is pretty simple, I install nginx and start the service:

 ::